 6. Mr Kipling – Ah Mr Kipling.
 The purveyor of sugary treats.
 These were eaten early on in our research and held a high position for quite some time.
 Like most of the Mr Kipling range they are delicious and go down nicely with a cup of Yorkshire Tea.

-11. Crust & Crumb – The King of Pies.
-Now, we are biased here because Crust & Crumb are a short walk from our office in North Leeds and as far as I’m aware this is their only cafe.
+1. Crust & Crumb – The King of Pies.
+Now, we are biased here because Crust & Crumb are a short walk from our office in Chapel Allerton.
 However, these pies are worth travelling for let me tell you.
-With great power comes great cost though and these will certainly leave you out of pocket this christmas if you buy too many.
+With great power comes great cost though and these will certainly leave you out of pocket this Christmas if you buy too many.
 At £1.75 a pie these were easily our priciest pie and, to put that in perspective, the cost of 4 pies from here would have gotten us almost 42 Greggs mince pies (mmm 42 mince pies).
-Everything about these mince pies was just sensational and Crust & Crumb are worthy winners of our coveted Manto Pie Chart.
+But everything about these mince pies was just sensational and Crust & Crumb are worthy winners of our coveted Manto Pie Chart.
 Well done – please can we have freebies for further research?

 So there we have it.
 We hope you enjoyed reading our painstaking research.
 Eating so many pies has been tough on our waistlines and with Christmas looming there are no signs of it easing up.
 Let us know if there’s any you think we missed out and if there’s any people we should avoid.

 Until next Christmas my fellow mince pie connoisseurs!